zlogic/mendix-docs/content/en/docs/refguide/general/mx-command-line-tool/analyze-mpr.md

 ---
 title: "MPR Analyze"
-url: /refguide/mx-command-line-tool/analyze-mpr
+url: /refguide/analyze-mpr/
 weight: 60
 description: "Shows the contents of the MPR file and their contribution to file size."
 ---

 ## Introduction

 The `mx analyze-mpr` command enables you to show information about the MPR file in the form of plaintext.

 This command is available as of Mendix 10.17.

 {{% alert color="info" %}}
 This tool shipped with Mendix 10 can also be used to analyze MPR files created in Mendix 9.24 LTS.
 {{% /alert %}}

 {{% alert color="warning" %}}
-Exact output of this tool may change.
-You can not rely on this format staying consistent over time.
+The exact output of this tool may change.
+You cannot rely on this format staying consistent over time.
 {{% /alert %}}

 ## Usage